1.31.2007

 7. Throw a party.

+8. Know Jesus well enough to recognize him on the street.
 This is rather important, because he can always be found on the street - and he usually looks more like a pan-handler than a preacher.

 9. Accept ingratitude and abuse as a fixed cost.
 Embrace them, and then go the extra mile.